smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

-This document describes 3GPP network elements that are capable of rate-limiting a UDP 4-tuple to communicate an upper bound on achievable bitrate termed "throughput advice".
+This document describes 3GPP network elements that are capable of rate-limiting a UDP 4-tuple to communicate an upper bound on achievable bitrate termed "throughput advice" to implement SCONE protocol.

 --- middle